Tinted or Polarized Sunglass Lenses: Which Should I Choose?

 We’re going to walk you through the steps and help you learn why sunglasses are important to your eye health, the two main types of sunglass lenses, and the pros and cons to various types.

-We we want you to be equipped with the knowledge for choosing sunglasses to step up your eyewear wardrobe for style, function, but most importantly — your eye health.
+We want you to be equipped with the knowledge for choosing sunglasses to step up your eyewear wardrobe for style, function, but most importantly — your eye health.

 More than a Fashion Statement